yngaditya/yngaditya/README.md

 - 👋 Hi, I’m @yngaditya
-- 👀 I’m interested in web development and game devevlopment
+- 👀 I’m  web development
-- 🌱 I’m currently learning web designing, AR and VR
+- 🌱 I’m currently learning web designing, React Js, Mongo DB and Node js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting web project.
-- 📫 How to reach me ...
+- 📫 Reach me by mail on kumaraditya2168@gmail.com

 <!---
 yngaditya/yngaditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.